-Set the ALT bug to the minimum descent altitude (MDA) once the autopilot captures the currently selected altitude
+Set the ALT bug to the minimum descent altitude (MDA) once the autopilot captures the currently selected altitude.

-- Use the electronic checklist to complete the Before Landing checklist prior to FAF. - Use the CMax page to review the instrument procedure and situational awareness - Use the Map page for situational awareness if CMax is not installed
+- Use the electronic checklist to complete the Before Landing checklist prior to FAF. - Use the CMax page to review the instrument procedure and situational awareness. - Use the Map page for situational awareness if CMax is not installed.

-Complete the Before Landing checklist as a flow pattern before the FAF.
+• Complete the Before Landing checklist as a flow pattern before the FAF.
 Reference the electronic checklist to verify all items the have been completed.

 - 2 Miles outside the FAF

 - Airspeed 100 KIAS

-- Power 17" MP (approximately)
+- o 50% Power / 22" MP (approximately)

 - o Flaps 50%

-- Boost pump on
+- o Boost pump on

-- Mixture full rich
+- o Mixture full rich

-- Monitor flight and navigation instruments

-- Preset the ALT bug for the MDA or the next stepdown fix

-- Preset the VS to desired descent rate
+- Preset up the ALT bug for the MDA or next stepdown fix - Preset the VS to desired descent rate

-Note: recommended descent rate for a non-precision approach is at least 800fpm but will vary depending on the individual instrument approach procedure
+Note: The recommended descent rate for a non-precision approach is at least 800fpm but will vary depending on the individual instrument approach procedure

-Verify the NAV GPSS and ALT modes are selected
+• Verify the NAV GPSS and ALT modes are selected